YuenWaHo/YuenWaHo.github.io/_pages/cv.md

 <div class="authorship" markdown="1" style="font-size:0.8em; line-height:1.4;">
 ## Conferences

+- [11] **Ho Y-W**, & Fang JKH (2025) Physicochemical Characterization and Abundance of Microplastics in Hong Kong’s Rivers.
+In: Symposium on Microplastics in the Environment and Water: Challenges, Research, and Mitigation Strategies, National University of Singapore, Singapore
 - [10] Bao Y, **Ho Y-W**, Shen Z, Fang JKH, Leung KMY, & Lee PKH (2024) Deciphering the ecological roles of the plastisphere in urban rivers in Hong Kong.
 In: 19th International Symposium on Microbial Ecology, Cape Town, South Africa
 - [9] Leung MML, **Ho Y-W**, et al. (2021) Determination of microplastics in the edible green-lipped mussel Perna viridis using an automated mapping technique of Raman microspectroscopy.
 In: BECoME 2022, Hong Kong, China
 - [8] Karczmarski L, Chan SCY, **Ho Y-W**, Lin W, Or CKM, Guo L, & Wu Y (2019) Oral presentation.
 Socio-spatial dynamics of a coastal delphinid in a heavily anthropogenically impacted estuarine seascape.
 In: 2nd World Marine Mammal Conference, Barcelona, Spain